ThreatConnect-Inc/tcex/docs/src/building_apps_tcinit.rst

 Job Ingress (job_ingress)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This template provides a working example of downloading remote threat intel (md5 hash indicators) and writing the data in the ThreatConnect Platform using the TcEx :ref:`Batch Module <module_batch>`.
+This template provides a working example of how to download remote-threat intel (md5 hash Indicators) and write the data in the ThreatConnect platform using the TcEx :ref:`Batch Module <module_batch>`.
 The URL is defined in the ``init()`` method for convenience.
-In the ``run()`` method the batch module is instantiated.
-Next the data is retrieved from the remote URL and written to the batch module.
-Finally the batch job is submitted to ThreatConnect for processing.
+In the ``run()`` method, the batch module is instantiated.
+Next, the data is retrieved from the remote URL and written to the batch module.
+Finally, the batch job is submitted to ThreatConnect for processing.

 app.py
 """"""